microsoft/AI2BMD/README.md

 - ViSNet has won the Championship in [The First Global AI Drug Development Competition](https://aistudio.baidu.com/competition/detail/1012/0/leaderboard) and one of the winners in [OGB-LSC @ NeurIPS 2022 PCQM4Mv2 Track](https://ogb.stanford.edu/neurips2022/results/)!

-- Please check out the branch [ViSNet](https://github.com/microsoft/AI2BMD/tree/ViSNet) for the source code, instruction on model training and more techniqucal details.
+- Please check out the branch [ViSNet](https://github.com/microsoft/AI2BMD/tree/ViSNet) for the source code, instructions on model training, and more techniqucal details.

 #### Geoformer

-Geoformer (short for "**Geo**metric Trans**former**") is a novel geometric Transformer to effectively model molecular structures for various molecular property prediction.
-Geoformer introduces a novel positional encoding method, i.e., Interatomic Positional Encoding (IPE) to parameterize atomic environments in Transformer.
-By incorporating IPE, Geoformer models valuable geometric information beyond pairwise distances for Transformer-based architecture.
-Geoformer can be recognized as a Transformer variant of ViSNet.
+Geoformer (**Geo**metric Trans**former**) is a novel geometric Transformer to effectively model molecular structures for various molecular property predictions.
+Geoformer introduces a novel positional encoding method, Interatomic Positional Encoding (IPE), to parameterize atomic environments in Transformer.
+By incorporating IPE, Geoformer captures valuable geometric information beyond pairwise distances within a Transformer-based architecture.
+Geoformer can be regarded as a Transformer variant of ViSNet.

-- Geoformer is published on 37th Conference on Neural Information Processing Systems (NeurIPS 2023).
+- Geoformer was published on NeurIPS 2023.
 - Read the paper of Geoformer [Geometric Transformer with Interatomic Positional Encoding](https://github.com/microsoft/AI2BMD/tree/Geoformer/Geoformer.pdf).
-- Please check out the branch [Geoformer](https://github.com/microsoft/AI2BMD/tree/Geoformer) for the source code, instruction on model training and more techniqucal details.
+- Please check out the branch [Geoformer](https://github.com/microsoft/AI2BMD/tree/Geoformer) for the source code, instructions on model training, and more techniqucal details.

 <!--<img src="img/geoformer.png" width=50%>-->

 #### Fine-grained force metrics for MLFF

-Machine learning force fields (MLFFs) have gained popularity in recent years as they provide a cost-effective alternative to *ab initio* molecular dynamics (MD) simulations.
-Despite a small error on the test set, MLFFs inherently suffer from generalization and robustness issues during MD simulations.
-To alleviate these issues, we propose global force metrics and fine-grained metrics from element and conformation aspects to systematically measure MLFFs for every atom and every conformation of molecules.
-Furthermore, the performance of MLFFs and the stability of MD simulations can be further improved guided by the proposed force metrics for model training, specifically training MLFF models with these force metrics as loss functions, fine-tuning by reweighting samples in the original dataset, and continued training by recruiting additional unexplored data.
+Machine learning force fields (MLFFs) have gained popularity in recent years as a cost-effective alternative to *ab initio* molecular dynamics (MD) simulations.
+Despite their small errors on test sets, MLFFs inherently suffer from generalization and robustness issues during MD simulations.

+To alleviate these issues, we propose the use of global force metrics and fine-grained metrics from elemental and conformational aspects to systematically measure MLFFs for every atom and conformation of molecules.
+Furthermore, the performance of MLFFs and the stability of MD simulations can be enhanced by employing the proposed force metrics during model training.
+This includes training MLFF models using these force metrics as loss functions, fine-tuning by reweighting samples in the original dataset, and continued training by incorporating additional unexplored data.

 <!--<img src="img/mlff.jpg" width=25%>-->